Jack in the Box French Fries and Curly Fries

 Check nutrition facts in Jack in the Box menu

-Jack in the Box Fries Ingredients and Allergens
+Ingredients in Jack in the Box Fries

 Here are the ingredients in Jack in the Box French Fries and Jack in the Box Seasoned Curly Fries.

-Classic French Fries 27621_12f3c2-ce> |
+Ingredients in Classic French Fries27621_12f3c2-ce> |

 |